Reproducing Medium's image zoom

 Scroll

 We also need to dismiss the zoom when the user scrolls.
-However, we should wait for a certain number of pixels to be scrolled to dismiss it.
-We, therefore, need to use some new variables:
+However, we should wait until a certain number of pixels have been scrolled before dismissing it.
+We therefore need to use some new variables:

 const mediumZoom = (selector, options = {}) => {